podak/avalanche-indexer-test/README.md

 ```

 ## Known issues & room for improvements
-- The unit tests have some kind of interdependency issue that at a certain point disable the connection with the rabbit-mq queues if all the test files are launched together.
-They do work singularly.
-All the endpoints still need to be tested with a decent amount of information stored in the DB
-It is quite annoying and therefore should be fixed
+- Unit tests for downloader has been disabled because corrupt the ones of the updater component.
+They need to be fixed
+- Unit test set should be increased to meet the coverage minimum requirements
 - The api part has been rushed, the endpoint should be rewritten to all use the GET method.
 The unit tests are also missing.
-- After few minutes of working, the downloader starts to receive the error '"code":"ECONNREFUSED"' when it make any request toward the public avalanche node.
-Not sure if making too many requests in parallel the  application has hitted already the node maximum quota